 Once your listing is complete you’ll be another pin on the map, or possibly the only one.
 Imagine the increase in sales if people search for your products and services and only your business comes up in the search results.

-In the meantime take a look at Canopy Media’s Google Places listing to see how it’s done.
+In the meantime take a look at Canopy Media’s GMB listing to see how it’s done.

 If you want people to find your business in your hometown then getting listed in local directories is another great resource.